-The Fund is exposed to other price risk since its equities, investment funds and derivative financial instruments are exposed to the volatility of market factors.
+The Fund is exposed to other price risk since its equities, derivative financial instruments and investment funds are exposed to the volatility of market factors.

-The other price risk is managed through diversification of the investment portfolio's exposure ratio.
+The other price risk is managed through diversification of the portfolio's exposure ratio.

-The impact on the net assets attributable to holders of redeemable units of a change of 1% in the trade places as at June 30, 2023 and as at December 31, 2022, all other variables remaining unchanged, would have an impact of more or less \$199 and \$189 respectively.
+The impact on the net assets attributable to holders of redeemable units of a change of 1% in the trade places as at June 30, 2023 and December 31, 2022, all other variables remaining unchanged, would have an impact of more or less \$1,503 and \$1,404 respectively.

-Actual results could differ from that sensitivity analysis and differences could be important.
-Certain mutual fund units also directly expose the Fund to other price risk.
+Actual results could differ from that sensitivity analysis and the difference could be important.
+Certain investment fund units also indirectly expose the Fund to other price risk.